L'espresso expliqué: ce que votre barista fait et pourquoi chaque détail compte Carrera Café

 Photo: Unsplash

-THE GRIND: THE UNDERESTIMATED VARIABLE
+THE GRIND: THE VARIABLE THAT IS UNDERESTIMATED

-Barista en action au Carrera Café
+Barista in action at Carrera Café

 Photo: Unsplash

-THE EXTRACTION: 25 UNFORGIVING SECONDS
+EXTRACTION: 25 SECONDS THAT DO NOT FORGIVE

 WHY EVERY DETAIL MATTERS

-CARRERA CAFÉ — OLD QUÉBEC
+CARRERA CAFÉ — OLD QUEBEC

 FIND US